aerographql/documentation/source/_posts/getting-started.md

 ## Create the Todo object type

-Using what we already know, let's create the todo object the same way:
+Using what we already know, let's create the Todo object:

 ```javascript
 import { Field, ObjectDefinition } from 'aerographql-schema';